 The Lucy Evelyn was a three masted schooner built in 1917 in Harrington Maine and homeported in Machias Maine.
 She served for a number of years including the packet trade to South America.
 At one point in World War II, she was shelled by a German U-Boat.

 She remained there until she burned in a devastating fire in 1972 due to a faulty heater.

-The Lucy Evelyn was located about where the shops are today with her bow facing east.
+The Lucy Evelyn was located about where the Schooner’s Wharf shops are today with her bow facing east.
 Her three distinctive masts were a landmark for boaters both in the bay and offshore in the days before GPS.

 There are some crumbling remnants of her if you look closely around the schooner’s wharf.
 The remaining artifacts from the Lucy Evelyn are slowly disappearing.

-A replica sailing ship was built for the Schooner’s wharf.
+A replica sailing ship was built for the Schooner’s wharf, the Tivoli.
 It sits slightly south of where the Lucy Evelyn sat and it’s bow faces west whereas the Lucy Evelyn faced east.
 The photo below is an older shot of the Tivoli with the original full scale masts.
 Unfortunately they didn’t weather well and were replaced with much stubbier masts.

 - A chapter from a book detailing the Cape Verdean – American Packet Trade.

 - Reference from The United States Merchant Marine Casualties of WWII to the shelling of the Lucy Evelyn by an unknown vessel.

 - Reference from World War II Sea War, Vol 7: The Allies Strike Back regarding the shelling of the Lucy Evelyn by a German Submarine